Hitori-Laura/weather-fetch/README.md

 # weather-fetch
-CLI app written in python that fetches your position with the geocoder library and then gets the weather forecast from the open meteo api, requires the requests, geocoder and colorama libraries
+CLI app written in python that fetches your position with the geocoder library and then gets the weather forecast from the open meteo api, to install run pip install git+https://github.com/Hitori-Laura/weather-fetch.git

-To run simply run the main.py file, AUR repository coming soon
+AUR package coming soon